Rishukhati/uvtech-redesign/README.md

 During my internship at **UVTech Multiservices**, I was tasked with redesigning the company website to demonstrate my design and frontend development skills.
 Rather than just delivering mockups, I decided to take it further and **build the entire website from scratch**.

-This project showcases UI/UX design skills through Figma prototyping, frontend development using modern React patterns, responsive design with Tailwind CSS, and real-world problem solving for a business client.
+This project showcases UI/UX design thinking, frontend development using modern React patterns, and real-world problem solving for a business client.

 ---